fstonedahl/RayTracing-Extension/README.md

 # NetLogo raytracing extension

 This package contains the NetLogo raytracing extension, which provides an interface with the popular open-source POV-Ray ray tracing rendering engine.
+This allows you to create stunning high-resolution images from NetLogo 3D and the 3D view of NetLogo 2D (with limited shape support).

 ## Using

 See the documentation in the included file raytracing.html.
+Note that you must also separately install POV-Ray.

 ## Building